arnaldoaparicio/arnaldoaparicio.github.io/index.markdown

 ---
 Hi, I'm Arnaldo!

-A former head baker turned software engineer trying to figure out his surroundings.
+A former head baker turned software engineer.

 When I'm not programming, I'm engaged in other activities such as: